HTTP Security Headers for Website

 Header set X-Frame-Options: "SAMEORIGIN"

 This header is now largely replaced by the frame-ancestors directive in CSP.
-We explained what are the essential HTTP headers mostly used and how to add them with .htaccess to enhance website's security.
+We explained what the essential HTTP headers are mostly used for and how to add them with .htaccess to enhance the website's security.
 Always test your security headers using tools like browser developer tools or online security scanners to avoid breaking your website functionality.